Haryana takes back decision to ply inter-state buses, public transport within state only

-After the announcement, the Haryana government had written to the transport departments of at least six states and two Union territories, seeking their consent to start inter-state bus services on 12 select routes..
+The move to resume bus travel to various states came after Khattar's announcement on Monday.
+After this, the Haryana government had written to the transport departments of at least six states and two Union territories, seeking their consent to start interstate bus services on 12 select routes.

+The majority of Haryana's 970 coronavirus cases come from four districts bordering Delhi.
+These are Gurgaon, Faridabad, Sonipat and Jhajjar..

 - READ MORE ON: